Daniel H. Charest

 Dan did great work on our multi-billion dollar case.
 Dan’s representation was diligent and tenacious.
 Dan is very hard working and this attribute coupled with his unique insight was of significant assistance to us in our case.

 Rodriguez v.
 Proffitt.
 In October 2008, Daniel assisted New York partners Bill Carmody and Shawn Rabin in prosecuting and, ultimately, settling a lawsuit involving a drunk-driving collision.
 Years before, a drunk driver, driving the wrong direction on a highway, struck a hotel van transporting a family to the airport.
 A young girl was killed and members of the family were severely injured.
-The surviving family members hired Susman Godfrey to bring a lawsuit against wrong doers.
+The surviving family members hired Susman Godfrey.
 Susman Godfrey filed a complaint against the two bars where the driver had consumed alcohol.
 A key component of the case involved complex insurance-related issues.
 Daniel led the Susman Godfrey team in the area of analyzing insurance questions and played a key role in the mediation and settlement of the case.
 The value of these significant settlements are confidential.
 John Titcomb of Huntington, New York, a client and father of the family, said this about Daniel and Susman Godfrey after the suit had concluded:

 Due to our difficult circumstances, I have been at a loss as to how to convey our deepest gratitude to you for the manner and expertise in handling our case both personally and professionally.
 Your understanding and compassion for our tragedy aided us in getting through a devastating period of time.
 As we continue to try to recover, we will be eternally grateful for the support that you provided.

 IB-US Stone, L.P. v.
-ChemTreat, Inc. In May 2008, Daniel worked with Houston partner J. Hoke “Trey” Peacock III to pursue claims on behalf of a company whose imported, precision equipment had been damaged by the company hired to care for it.
+ChemTreat, Inc. In May 2008, Daniel worked with Houston partner J. Hoke “Trey” Peacock III to pursue claims on behalf of a company whose imported, precision manufacturing equipment had been damaged by the company hired to care for it.
 Daniel handled the discovery efforts, including the investigative efforts at the factory, wrote winning briefs, and argued successful motions in pursuit of the client’s claims.
 Daniel and Trey mediated the case to settlement.
 But, when the settlement funds arrived missing roughly $1 million, Daniel led the effort to obtain full payment by initiating arbitration against the settling defendant.
-Ultimately, the settlement funded, plus costs and interest, to the satisfaction of the client.
+Ultimately, the settlement funded in full, plus costs and interest, to the satisfaction of the client.
 The well-respected mediator and arbitrator, Alan Levin, recalled Daniel’s “keen intellect, excellent preparation and dedication” when making this comment about Daniel:

 You did an outstanding job the result of which was to your client’s great advantage.
 You have a bright future in the practice of law and in life as you are a fine person.